Graduate Studies

 430G Communication Training and Development.
 (3) This course explores the knowledge and skills necessary to engage in effective communication training and development in organizations and/or consulting in the field of communication.
 Prerequisite: COMM 311.

 441G Rhetoric and Public Culture.
-(3) Study of the ways symbolic action shapes and energizes public culture.
+(3) Study of ways symbolic action shapes and energizes public culture.
 Practical case studies detail the powerful uses of rhetoric across a range of public, professional, and educational contexts.
 Prerequisites: COMM 312; ENG 180 and 280.

 445G Social Media Analytics.
 (3) Study of message and relational processes in social media.
 Examination of theory and research exploring how individuals share, send, and receive messages via communication technologies.
 Prerequisite: COMM 345.